pierre-rouleau/pel/doc/pel-manual.rst

 pel-use-which-key              Enables the use of the which-key_ package.
 Yes, from ELPA_.
                                This is recommended for new users, as it shows the keys available after each prefix key.
-                               PEL key binding syste was designed to show nicely when which-key is used.
+                               PEL key binding system was designed to show nicely when which-key is used, so this variable is set to **t** by default.
 ============================== ============================================================= =================

 ..
 References